Smeat/Star_Tracker/README.md

    * SIMBAD library for Vmag <11 is about 16mb for the data and 30mb for the names
  * Use a nokia 5110 LCD with red backlight LEDs
  * Visual representation on the screen
- * WiFi connection to KStars/Stellarium
+ * WiFi connection to KStars/Stellarium -> done with LX200
  * ESP32 support only for now (8bit support may return once the esp32 is running)
 # Arduino Star Tracker